Nick Gordon Player Props: Twins vs. White Sox

 - Gordon has not driven in a run this season.

-- He has scored at least one run three times this season (33.3%), including one multi-run game.
+- He has scored at least once three times this season (30.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.